Male Infertility: Causes, Testing, and Integrative Treatment Options

 Do supplements help with male infertility?

 Supplements may be helpful when used to address identified deficiencies or physiological needs.
-Commonly used supplements include coenzyme Q10, L-carnitine, zinc, selenium, vitamin C, vitamin D, omega-3 fatty acids, and L-arginine.
-Effectiveness depends on individual context and testing.
+Their effectiveness depends on individual context and should be guided by testing rather than used as a standalone strategy.

 Can acupuncture help with male infertility?

 Acupuncture may support sperm quality, hormonal regulation, stress reduction, and certain forms of sexual dysfunction.
-It is most effective when used as part of an integrative, systems-based care plan.
+It is most effective when used as part of a comprehensive, integrative care approach.

 Does improving male fertility matter if we are planning IVF or ICSI?